abnerssilva/abnerssilva/README-English-Version.md

 ### More about me:
-- :nerd_face: -> Front-end Developer Intern at PIB Curitiba;
+- :nerd_face: -> Full Stack Developer Intern at PIB Curitiba;
 - :construction_worker_man: -> Bachelor's Degree in Production Engineering (UNIGRANRIO/2014);
 - :technologist: -> Systems Development student at ESTÁCIO;
 - :muscle: -> Advanced skills in English and Spanish.